tiago-assis/Deep-Biomechanical-Interpolator/README.md

   -o /path/to/output/directory/
 ```

+\
+**3.** You can directly integrate the model into your code as an interpolation step by feeding the model a concatenated (4,D,H,W) tensor including the normalized preoperative ceT1 MRI (1,D,H,W) and initial displacement vector field (3,D,H,W).

 | Argument | Type | Default | Description |
 |----------|------|---------|-------------|
 | `-p`, <br> `--preop_scan` | `str` | **Required** | Path to the preoperative scan (`.nii` or `.nii.gz`). |